 If you feel the need to offer something more, you can provide a vendor-only drawing for a discount off a product or service, as well.

-Personally, I found this to be an uninspired way of networking with vendors.
+Personally, I found the "vendor drawing" to be an uninspired way of networking with vendors.
 A way of dodging making a connection with people.

-If they aren't willing to give you a business card, you shouldn't concern yourself with them.
+Straight up, if they aren't willing to give you a business card without any "what's in it for me" right off the bat, you shouldn't concern yourself with them.
 You're all there for the same reason.
 Why not connect?

 Take the opportunity to reconnect with existing clients or friends who would enjoy the theme or event you're vending in.